ankita7890/hackathons/README.md

 sample_submission.zip contains the submission format for the predictions against the test set.
 A single csv needs to be submitted as a solution.

 Evaluation Metric
 Submissions are evaluated on F1-Score between the predicted class and the observed target.
+Whenever there is a imbalanced dataset in a binary classificaiton problem, it makes sense to evaluate the models using F1-score.

 F1-Score: 0.33